 5. Die Hard Trilogy 2: Viva Las Vegas

-The game starts off on board the Vortex Rikers penal colony ship travelling through space – but things hit a snag when the ship crashes on an alien world.
-You are the only survivor of the crash and you manage to make it outside the vessel, only to find yourself in the most beautiful place you’ve ever clapped eyes on: Na Pali.
+The game starts off on board the Vortex Rikers penal colony ship traveling through space—but things hit a snag when the ship crashes on an alien world.
+You are the only survivor of the crash, and you manage to make it outside the vessel, only to find yourself in the most beautiful place you’ve ever clapped eyes on: Na Pali.

 But things aren’t peaceful here.
-The local flora and fauna proves to be extremely dangerous and you are tasked with making it off of the planet ASAP.
-It isn’t all that simple though as you are then taken through many hours of gameplay, where you’ll visit all number of strange, exotic locations, all while killing the local inhabitants until finally you make it off the planet in an escape pod – only to find yourself drifting in space.
+The local flora and fauna prove to be extremely dangerous, and you are tasked with making it off of the planet ASAP.
+It isn’t all that simple though as you are then taken through many hours of gameplay, where you’ll visit all number of strange, exotic locations, all while killing the local inhabitants until finally you make it off the planet in an escape pod—only to find yourself drifting in space.

 7. Thief: The Dark Project

-The game, right in its second mission, throws you into one of the scariest missions in the game, where you have to visit Cragscleft prison in order to spring your fence, Cutty, who owes you money.
-The place is housed in an abandoned mine in a mountainside, which is not only inhabited by zombies, but also Hammerites – religious fanatics who wouldn’t be so scary if they didn’t carry around 20 lbs hammers looking to smite intruders.
+The game, right in its second mission, throws you into one of the scariest missions in the game, where you have to visit Cragscleft Prison in order to spring your fence, Cutty, who owes you money.
+The place is housed in an abandoned mine in a mountainside, which is not only inhabited by zombies but also Hammerites—religious fanatics who wouldn’t be so scary if they didn’t carry around 20-pound hammers looking to smite intruders.